blawlor/zoom-r24-bitwig-controller/README.md

 ## How do I install it?

-You can either just download the latest version by selecting it from the list of releases to the right of this page, downloading the _.bwextension_ file, and copying it into your Bitwig Studio _Extensions_ directory.
+You can just download the latest version by selecting it from the list of releases to the right of this page, downloading the _.bwextension_ file, and copying it into your Bitwig Studio _Extensions_ directory.

 You can also build this extension locally yourself (if you want to play around with the code or make some improvements or personalizations).